Breast Implant Choices -7 Options for Implant Surgery

 Pros and Cons of Silicone Gel vs Saline Filled Implants

-- Silicone implants have a lower incidence of rippling compared to saline-filled implants due to the consistency of the silicone gel.
+Silicone implants have a lower incidence of rippling in comparison to implants with a saline-filling due to the consistency of the silicone gel.

-- These implants tend not to deflate, but they can rupture in rare instances.
-Cohesive gel contents in modern implants, such as those by Motiva and Mentor, are designed NOT to migrate if there is a rupture (ruptures are, fortunately, not a frequent occurrence and many women have intact breast implants for many years and decades).
+These implants tend not to deflate, but they can rupture in rare instances.
+Cohesive gel contents in modern implants, such as those by Motiva and Mentor, are designed NOT to migrate if there is a rupture.

-- If gel-filled implants do leak or rupture, there is an increased risk of capsule contracture or hardening of the breast (see Risks to consider).
+If implants with a gel-filling do leak or rupture, the risk of capsule contracture or hardening of the breast increases (see Risks to consider).

 A potential problem with Saline Filled Implants – can deflate or ripple